manuel-valles/node-redis/README.md

+# Node App with Redis

+A Simple Management App with Redis.
+It includes an introduction to Redis and Redis caching.

 ## What is Redis?

 - Open source in-memory data structure store which can be used as a database and/or cache and message broker;